LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-13 What is thinking empathy?

 Thinking empathy is different to feeling empathy.
-Thinking empathy lets us “*walk in the shoes of others*” and understand the different meaning people give to their feelings.
+Thinking empathy lets us '*walk in the shoes of others*' and understand the different meaning people give to their feelings.
 For example, when we look at a plant outside from the kitchen window, we will see one view.
 If we look at the same plant from another window, or go outside and look closely at the plant, we will get different views of the same plant.
-Thinking empathy is like that, and helps us to understand the different “views” of what someone else is feeling and helps us to see the other person better.
+Thinking empathy is like that, and helps us to understand the different 'views' of what someone else is feeling and helps us to see the other person better.

 > Thinking empathy is understanding what others are experiencing.

-### 1-14 Is “feeling with” the same as “walking in someone else’s shoes”?
+### 1-14 Is 'feeling with' the same as 'walking in someone else’s shoes'?

 No, these are different parts of empathy.
 Feeling and thinking empathy happen in different parts of our brain.
 Thinking empathy and feeling empathy should happen together if we want to be able to really help others.
 We automatically feel with other people, but each of us gives different meaning to these feelings, because we all have different lives, experiences and memories.
 Thinking empathy allows us to understand the different meanings or views other people give to their feelings.

 ### 1-15 Why is it important to understand these differences?

-Feeling empathy, or “*feeling with*”, helps us notice what others are feeling.
+Feeling empathy, or '*feeling with*', helps us notice what others are feeling.
 We may feel bad or uncomfortable when we see others suffering.
 If we want to help, we need to find out how the other person is experiencing the suffering we see.
-When we try to understand that, we try to “*walk in their shoes*”.
+When we try to understand that, we try to '*walk in their shoes*'.
 We need feeling empathy before we can learn thinking empathy.

 ### 1-16 Why do we need to learn about thinking empathy?